GitHub Copilot vs Tabnine: Security, Privacy, Pricing (2026)

 What Gets Sent to Servers

 When using cloud features, both tools send code context around your cursor to their servers.
 This includes surrounding code, file contents, and sometimes related files.
 Copilot sends this to Microsoft/OpenAI infrastructure.
-Tabnine's cloud mode sends to Tabnine servers, or you can eliminate external transmission entirely with local/self-hosted options.
+Tabnine's cloud mode sends to Tabnine servers, or you can eliminate external transmission with local or self-hosted options.

 Sensitive Code Handling